 UNDP will make sure that the Project staff possess the necessary combination of skills and interdisciplinary expertise in response to the complexity of the Project actions.
 The requirements regarding the educational background, required experience and the skills for the positions shall be reflected in the TOR which will be publicly announced.
 The key staff involved in the Project implementation will be compensated for their services in line with UNDP’s rules and procedures and their contribution to the implementation of the Project activities as elaborated in the budget breakdown.

 As per relevant UNDP policy for implementation of construction works, when UNDP is responsible for Works management, it is required to have at least one qualified and accredited engineer with experience in the type of proposed Works to be engaged as a staff or as an external expert.
 A Civil Engineer with relevant experience and authorization A will be engaged on NPSA contract as a consultant to support the project team.
-Her/His main role will be to review, verify, validate detailed Designs, Scope of Work (SOWss), Bill of Quantities (BoQ) and cost estimation documentations, provide advice for preparation of solicitation documents, review technical site reports produced during the execution of Works, etc.
+Her/His main role will be to review, verify, validate detailed Designs, Scope of Work (SOWs), Bill of Quantities (BoQ) and cost estimation documentations, provide advice for preparation of solicitation documents, review technical site reports produced during the execution of Works, etc.

 4.3 OTHER PROJECT OFFICE COSTS